Three Schur functors related to pre-Lie algebras: The universal enveloping pre-Lie algebra of a Lie algebra

-In this section, we prove the main result of this paper, the functorial version of the Poincar\'e--Birkhoff--Witt theorem for pre-Lie algebras \cite[Th.~2]{Se1994} which gives a precise description of the underlying vector space of the universal enveloping algebra via a combinatorially defined analytic endofunctor.
+In this section, we prove the first main result of this paper, the functorial version of the Poincar\'e--Birkhoff--Witt theorem for pre-Lie algebras \cite[Th.~2]{Se1994} which gives a precise description of the underlying vector space of the universal enveloping algebra via a combinatorially defined Schur functor.

-To achieve that goal, we recall that according to \cite{CL2001 }, the underlying endofunctor of the operad $\PreLie$ is the linearisation of the species of rooted trees $\RT$, and the operad structure is defined in a simple combinatorial way: if $T_1\in\RT(I)$, and $T_2\in\RT(J)$, then for $i\in I$, the element $T_1\circ_i T_2$ is given by
+To achieve that goal, we recall that according to \cite{CL2001 }, the underlying Schur functor of the operad $\PreLie$ is the linear species of rooted trees $\RT$, and the operad structure is defined in a simple combinatorial way: if $T_1\in\RT(I)$, and $T_2\in\RT(J)$, then for $i\in I$, the element $T_1\circ_i T_2$ is given by

 Here $\mathrm{in}(T_1,i)$ is the set of incoming edges of the vertex $i$ in $T_1$ and $\mathrm{vert}(T_2)$ is the set of all vertices of $T_2$; the tree $T_1\circ_i^f T_2$ is obtained by replacing the vertex $i$ of the tree $T_1$ by the tree $T_2$, and grafting the subtree corresponding to the input $v$ of $i$ at the vertex $f(v)$ of $T_2$.
 For example, we have